MicrosoftDocs/windows-insider/wip/feedback/feedback-categories.md

 #### (Virtual) desktops

-Use this only for your multiple desktops that you can switch between in Task view.
+Use this only for the desktops that you can switch between in Task view.
 Issues for your desktop icons should go the **Desktop icons** subcategory, issues for your background and wallpaper should go to the **Background and wallpaper** subcategory, issues for windows on your desktop should go to the **DWM (Desktop Window Manager)** subcategory, and issues with the desktop right-click context menu should go to the **Right-click context menu** subcategory.

 #### Clock and calendar flyout